 Mulch is a key ingredient for any landscaper.

 Mulch is the perfect landscaping product for large and small projects alike, because of its many great benefits.
 It offers brilliant protection against soil erosion and frost.
 It prevents the evaporation of moisture and helps to significantly suppress weeds.
+We have a great range of eco bark and mulch available on our website to choose from.

 With it being such a robust material in the garden, there’s surely some kind of downside?

 Well, it’s not expensive, costing only a little more than soil or compost.
 It’s not bad for the environment; quite the opposite, mulch has a great many benefits for your plants, trees and shurbs.
 And asisde from some key preparation to the ground, it’s not difficult to implement.
+If you want to read more about the benefits of mulch, check out Madingley Mulch’s blog here.

 So, how long does mulch last?